"sponsored links"

 There are two ways of starting this type of braid once you have a t start

-the version I use is listed first the second version the one I don't use is listed second both work great
+The version I use is listed first; the second version, the one I don't use, is listed second.
+Both work great.

-Start with the apple peal it self
+Start with the apple peel itself.

 1. r over mr over m

-2. r over m ( make sure when you are braiding you are keeping the raw edges turned inside so that it continues to have the shape you stitched closed with out the extra stitchesr over m again
+2. r over m (make sure when you are braiding you are keeping the raw edges turned inside so that it continues to have the shape you stitched closed without the extra stitches).r over m again

-4. Do 8 of these including the first one in the 8 If done correctly on the left side of the braid will only be two colors where the right side has all three but one color is ever other twist8 apple peals
+4. Do 8 of these, including the first one in the 8.
+If done correctly, on the left side of the braid will only be two colors where the right side has all three but one color is ever other twist.8 apple peals

-5. then start plain braiding, r over m, l over m keep braid tight and firm this isn't like hair where you want a long braid but a short stocky braid.
-Make sure you are turning in your raw edgesnow braiding straight seams to left
+5. Then start plain braiding, r over m, l over m; keep braid tight and firm.
+This isn't like hair where you want a long braid, but a short stocky braid.
+Make sure you are turning in your raw edges.now braiding straight seams to left

-Version 2
+Version 2:

 Part 1: Prep work and cutting fabric